GET EARLY ACCESS TO THE FAMILY SOCIAL MEDIA SUCCESS PLAN! KEEP YOUR KIDS SAFER AND HEALTHIER ONLINE

 Social Media allows us to post our highlight reel, not the minute to minute mundane.
 This unreality can cause kids to feel they’re being left out or missing out on fun.
 The study above showed kids who had less Social Media time also experienced decreases in FOMO.

-Be encouraged that research shows that Social Media is also a great place to connect.
+BUT, if used mindfully, be encouraged that research shows that Social Media is also a great place to connect.
 A full one third of teens told Pew Research that they felt very connected to their friends through Social Media.
 Almost a quarter said they have people there that can support them through tough times!

 Parents, this can happen for your child too.
 Participate with them in their social media when their young.
 Model positive interactions for them.
 Congratulate friends, support others online and then show your kids what you're doing and show them how to do the same.